CalvinHartwell/getting-started-with-kylo/README.md

 The book also includes some basic AWS and Hadoop (HDP from Horton Works).

+Read this book on Gitbook here: [https://calvinhartwell.gitbooks.io/getting-started-with-kylo/](https://calvinhartwell.gitbooks.io/getting-started-with-kylo/).

 The Kylo website can be found here: [https://kylo.io/](https://kylo.io).

 The Kylo documentation can be found here: [https://kylo.io/docs.html](https://kylo.io/docs.html).

 The Kylo Source Code can be found here: [https://github.com/Teradata/kylo](https://github.com/Teradata/kylo).

-## Gitbook

-Read this book on Gitbook here: [https://calvinhartwell.gitbooks.io/getting-started-with-kylo/](https://calvinhartwell.gitbooks.io/getting-started-with-kylo/).

 ## Contributions, Typos, and Errata